 - If you find a label on your dress with ‘made in Hawaii’ you’ve hit the jackpot

-- Look out for Alfred Shaheen or Elsie Das for some beautiful prints and authentic Hawaiian designs
+- Look out for Alfred Shaheen or Elsie Das for some beautiful prints and authentic Vintage Hawaiian dresses designs

 - Look to the old Hollywood stars for inspiration such as Ida Lupino, Dorothy Lamour and many other 40s and 50s Hollywood pinups.

-And don’t over embellish, the patterns speak for themselves, add a flower to your hair or create a fuchsia or crimson lip to match the background of your dress, keep it nice and simple – and enjoy the summer!
+And don’t over embellish, the patterns speak for themselves, add a flower to your hair or create a fuchsia or crimson lip to match the background of your vintage Hawaiin dresses keep it nice and simple – and enjoy the summer!